gabeklein/expressive-mvc/README.md

 <br/>

 ### Refresh using simple assignment
-Reserved `set` loops back to instance, to update from inside a component.
+Reserved `set` loops back to the instance, to update from inside a component.

 ```jsx
 class Hello extends Model {